RuiRioPina/LAPR2-20-21/docs/SprintB/US_3/US_3.md

 *In this section, it is suggested to provide, if necessary, some evidence that the construction/implementation is in accordance with the previously carried out design.
 Furthermore, it is recommeded to mention/describe the existence of other relevant (e.g. configuration) files and highlight relevant commits.*

+## Class Parameter

+		public String toString() {
+     		return String.format("The client is called %s, his ccn is %d, his NHS Number is %d, his tin is %d, he is %s, and his email is %s", this.name, this.ccn, this.nhsNumber, this.tin, this.sex, this.email);
+   		 }

+  *(working...)*

 *It is also recommended to organize this content by subsections.*

 # 6. Integration and Demo

 *In this section, it is suggested to describe the efforts made to integrate this functionality with the other features of the system.*

+  It is linked with the Auth package since it makes the Client an active User of the system

+  For now it isn't represented but when there's a Receptionist UI it will have to be guaranteed that it is the Receptionist that is managing the System.

 # 7. Observations